 by Saud Abu Ramadan, Emad Drimly

-"Implementing the Palestinian decision of eliminating agreements and understandings with Israel needs a long-term process that starts with gradual steps until reaching a final stage of the abolition of the agreements," said al-Masri.
+"Implementing the decision of ending all the agreements with Israel is a hard disengagement and needs a long process that must start with gradual steps until reaching the level of the abolition of all agreements and understandings," said al-Masri.

 He suggested that the Palestinian side can put a multi-stage plan to make a gradual disengagement from all agreements and understandings reached with Israel.

 "Then, the Palestinians can reach a stage of changing facts on the ground and reach the goal of ending the Israeli occupation," al-Masri added.